-An abdominoplasty can achieve impressive rejuvenation of the abdomen, as the body sculpting surgery addresses the three main components that contribute to an undesirable abdominal appearance (skin, fat, and muscle).
-If you have some or all of the following concerns, a tummy tuck could be just the procedure to help you achieve your goals.
+An Abdominoplasty can achieve impressive rejuvenation of the abdomen, as this body sculpting surgery addresses the three main components that contribute to an undesirable abdominal appearance: loose skin, excess fat, and lax abdominal muscles.
+If you are troubled by some or all of the following concerns, a Tummy Tuck could be just the procedure to help you achieve your goals:2

-- Skin and stretch marks: excess skin cannot be ‘exercised away’ because the skin is passive; it does not have a physiologic response to exercise.
-An abdominoplasty directly removes abdominal skin and accompanying stretch marks, thus achieving a tighter abdomen with fewer— or even no—stretch marks.
+Excess skin cannot be ‘exercised away’ because the skin is passive; it does not have a physiologic response to exercise.
+An Abdominoplasty directly removes abdominal skin and accompanying stretch marks, thus achieving a tighter abdomen with fewer— or even no—stretch marks.

-- Fat: When the skin is removed, the accompanying fat attached to the skin is also removed.
-Supplementary liposuction may also be performed to further thin out any remaining fat on the rest of the abdomen during tummy tuck surgery.
-Excess fat may still be an issue, even for patients seeking a tummy tuck as a result of massive weight loss (i.e. bariatric surgery).
+When the skin is removed in a Tummy Tuck surgery, the accompanying fat attached to the skin is also removed.
+Supplementary Liposuction may also be performed to further reduce any remaining fat on the rest of the abdomen during Abdominoplasty.

-- Lax muscles: Just as skin can be stretched, the abdominal muscles can also be stretched, thinned, and weakened with pregnancy and/or weight gain.
-The medical term for the separation of muscles is known as diastasis recti.
-The central connective tissue is literally stretched out and while exercise can strengthen the muscles, no amount of exercise can return the muscles back to their original position if the diastasis is large.
-During abdominoplasty, the muscles are brought back to their initial positioning and often made even tighter.
-The effect is to create an internal ‘girdle’ that leaves you with a flat and possibly concave abdomen, as well as a slimmer waistline.
+Just as skin can be stretched, the abdominal muscles can also be stretched, thinned, and weakened by pregnancy and/or weight gain.
+The medical term for the separation of abdominal muscles is known as diastasis recti.
+The central connective tissue is literally stretched out, and while exercise can strengthen the muscles, no amount of exercise can return the muscles to their original position when the diastasis is large.
+Women who have diastasis will complain about an abdominal bulge that persists even if the patient is very thin.
+Oftentimes, the patient will have difficulty in ‘sucking in’ their tummy, and be unable to perform sit ups easily.
+The diastasis can sometimes be felt when a woman is lying down (and lifting the head slightly to contract the rectus muscles).
+It presents as a gap along the midline where the muscles have been stretched apart .
+A recurring complaint in patients with diastasis is that others will mistakenly think that the patient is still pregnant or in early pregnancy.
+During Abdominoplasty, the muscles are brought back to their original position by stitching the muscles together (muscle plication).
+The muscles are often made even tighter than they were originally.
+The effect is to create an internal ‘girdle’ that leaves patients with a flat and possibly even concave abdomen, as well as a slimmer waistline.

 The Ideal Age for a Tummy Tuck